SharonOnsongo/Landman-Toy-Store-Chain-Sales-Analytics/README.md

 -  Added business logic, such as

 #### Products Table
-- Removed the currency symbol from two columns preventing numeric calculations
+- Removed the currency symbol from two columns, preventing numeric calculations
+- Added the profit and profit margin column
 -
 #### Sales Table